 ____ Tech Support – The best way to test tech support is to reach out to them.
 Ask questions about their hosting via eMail and phone to see how their process works and if it meets your needs.

 ____ Consider your technical expertise – Will you need an easy site builder, help with updates, automated back-ups and recovery?
-Or will you need more of a total online business solution than just hosting, like the services available through Canada’s Shopify?
+Or will you need more of a total online business solution than just hosting, like the eCommerce services available through Canada’s Shopify?

 ____ Website builder – Even if you know some HTML, using a website builder makes it easier and faster to get online.
 Many also provide a mobile-friendly website builder, which has become critical in view of Google’s recent changes that rank mobile-friendly websites higher on mobile devices.

 ____ Website migrations – If you have a website already and are changing hosts, you’ll want to know if the new host will do the move for you and how much it will cost.
 If you have cPanel hosting and are moving to another website provider with cPanel, they may move you free of charge or it may be easy enough for you to do it yourself.

 ____ Are they REALLY Canadian?
 Many “local” and other hosting providers are actually resellers.
-Usually the actual host is an outside company that could be located anywhere.
+Usually, the actual host is an outside company that could be located anywhere.
 To ensure your data is protected by Canadian law against intrusive provisions from USA’s Patriot act, the loss of net neutrality, and other foreign laws or policies, your website must be hosted on Canadian soil.

 After researching all of my options to a point of exhaustion, I’ve decided to give GreenGeeks a try.
 They had all the right answers (for my specific needs) and they’ll move my site to their service free of charge.
 With offices in both Canada and the US, they offer the choice of hosting my website on either American or Canadian servers.
 They’re also independently owned, which makes them one of the few website hosts that isn’t owned by Endurance International Group (EIG).